 There’s no simple answer because it depends on the specifics of the loan you choose.
 Certain loans may work via APR or a factor rate.
 You may choose a small business loan where you have a defined series of repayments over a fixed term, inclusive of interest.
 You may prefer, however, to have your repayments correspond to a percentage of your earnings – so when your business does well you’ll pay more, but ultimately pay off the loan faster.
 The only option is to browse the various small business loans available to see which best fits your situation.

 Small business loans come in all shapes and sizes to suit a wide variety of businesses in every industry you can think of.
 So if you’re a start-up, a franchise, you have poor credit, a sole trader or limited company, etc. – you’ll find a loan that is tailored specifically to your needs.
-Whatever your industry may be, from hospitality to fashion via the motor trade and beyond, if your business needs a quick cash injection, small business loans may be the answer
+Whatever your industry may be, from e-commerce to manufacturing, if your business needs a quick cash injection, small business loans may be the answer.

 Some lenders may put specific restrictions on what a general small business loan can be used for if they offer more specific services for those needs.
 For the most part, however, a small business loan can be used for anything you need it to be.
 You can put the money towards new premises, or refurbishing your current one.
 You can bulk-buy stock to see you through a seasonal rush.
 You can invest in a vehicle for your business.
 Hiring new staff, or providing further training for any current staff is also an option.
 As is investing in new equipment.
 Small business loans can also see you through periods of financial difficulty, and keep your business buoyant when cash flow is limited.